The Highway Code

 Road Markings

 The Highway Code also gives detailed information on how to read road markings and lane markings whilst driving.
-This includes what double yellow lines and double white lines are for, why lane dividers are necessary and how to at what markings should you stop your vehicle or move to another lane.
+This includes what double yellow lines and double white lines are for, why lane dividers are necessary and how to and at what markings should you stop your vehicle or move to another lane.

-All of these are very important aspects of driving and should be learned and brushed up upon as and when you can.
 It is important to remember that if you are already a qualified driver there are changes being made to the Highway Code quite regularly so keeping up to speed with it is a productive use of your time, especially if you spend a considerable amount of time on the road.

 You can buy a copy of the Highway Code from all good bookshops and from most driving schools.
-Indeed it is now becoming common for a driving instructor to provide a copy of the Highway Code included in the price of lessons.
+Indeed it is now becoming common for a driving instructor to include a copy in the price of lessons.